-17th century Italian Stiletto
+17th Century Italian Stiletto

 First developed in Italy, the stiletto dates from the late 15th century, and is thought to be a development of the rondel dagger or misericordia, a needle-pointed weapon with a narrow blade designed primarily for thrusting, though possessing cutting edges.
 Early stilettos normally used a one-piece cast-metal handle which was shaped and turned on a lathe.
 The stiletto blade was usually hammer-forged into a dense rod with a narrow, triangular cross section, without any sharpened edges.
 However, other examples of the period have emerged bearing round, square, or diamond cross sections.